lifting-bits/anvill/docs/build.md

 # how to build

-anvill have a dependency related remill specified version. (.remill_commit_id)
+anvill have a dependency related remill specified version. (anvill/.remill_commit_id)

 a lot of way to build anvill, but easy way is just anvill foder add to remill like mcsema and run build script.